brentgroves/repsys/a_status/b_platform_engineering/k8s/k8s_status.md

 ## Task

-Access all of the Mach2 servers and clients as well as the K8s clients which use the Structures PKI certificate management system.
+The task is to access all of the Mach2 servers and clients and the K8s microservice clients, which use the Structures PKI certificate management system.

 ## Reason

-To programmatically check server certificate expiration dates and verify client certificates and the Structures intermediate and root certificates have been installed in all client trust stores.
+To programmatically check server certificate expiration dates and verify that client,  intermediate, and root certificates have been installed in all client trust stores.

 ## First Attempts

 We could not access the Albion Mach2 server from the Avilla Structures Kubernetes Cluster.
-This was probably due to the K8s Cluster being on an edge and not a core switch which is configured for both the Albion and Avilla subnets.
+This was probably due to the K8s Cluster not being on the core switch configured to serve the Albion and Avilla subnets.

 ## Linux Port Forwarding

-After putting in a network config request we were able to gain access to the Albion Mach2 server from an Albion Ubuntu desktop.
-We then used the builtin Linux network packet system and standard iptable rules to forward a TCP socket connection to and from the Albion Mach2 server.
+After the network configuration was complete, we were able to access the Albion Mach2 server from an Albion Ubuntu desktop.
+We then used the built-in Linux network packet system and standard iptables rules to forward a TCP socket connection to and from the Albion Mach2 server.

 ## SystemD

-Once we had the ability to connect from the Avilla Structures K8s Cluster to the Albion Mach2 server through the Albion Ubuntu desktop we needed a way to ensure iptable rules survived a reboot.
-For this we used a SystemD service oneshot unit file.
-We also researched SystemD's socket activation feature which listens for client socket connections and starts a service handler dynamically.
-This will help running services which are only needed occasionally from the Ubuntu desktop which has limited resources.
+Once we could connect from the Avilla Structures K8s Cluster to the Albion Mach2 server through the Albion Ubuntu desktop, we needed a way to ensure iptables rules survived a reboot.
+For this, we used a SystemD service oneshot unit file.
+We also researched SystemD's socket activation feature, which listens for client socket connections and starts a service handler as needed.
+This will help run services from the Ubuntu desktop, which is not intended to be a server.

 ## Purpose

-Ongoing certificate management for each Mach2 MES system and the Structures Avilla Kubernetes Cluster
+Ongoing certificate management for each Mach2 MES system and the Structures Avilla Kubernetes Cluster and their clients.

-## team
+## Team

 Christian.
 Trujillo, IT Structures Manager
 Brent Hall, System Administrator Senior